dotansimha/graphql-code-generator/.changeset/nice-goats-beg.md

 '@graphql-codegen/typed-document-node': patch
 ---

-Use typedDocumentStringTemplate from @graphql-codegen/visitor-plugin-common instead of the inline version
+Use `typedDocumentString` from @graphql-codegen/visitor-plugin-common instead of the inlined version